alex-antonison/wsl-development-setup/README.md

 ## Using Jupyter Notebook in WSL

-When using a jupyter notebook in WSL, in order to allow for a notebook to autmoatically open in a browser, you will need to execute the notebook in combination with executable for your browser of choice.
+When using a jupyter notebook in WSL, in order to allow for a notebook to automatically open in a browser, you will need to execute the notebook in combination with executable for your browser of choice.
 See the [working_with_jupyter_notebooks.sh](ubuntu_config/working_with_jupyter_notebooks.sh) for some snippets on working with a jupyter notebook in chrome or firefox.

 ## mermaid and erd